camicri/cube-get/docs/install-package.md

 # Installing Packages

-In this guide I'll show you how to transfer back your project, update outdated repositories, and install new packages.
+We will now be going to update your computer's repositories and install new packages, offline!

 ## Transferring Project